First Air: History

 In February 2011, First Air and Qikiqtaaluk Corporation (QC) started a new airline named Qikiqtani First Aviation.
-The new company provides services throughout Nunavut's Qikiqtani Region using First Air's fleet.
+The new company provided services throughout Nunavut's Qikiqtani Region using First Air's fleet.
 Another airline, Sakku First Aviation, was started the same time in partnership with Sakku Investments Corporation in Nunavut's Kivalliq Region.

 In December 2011, Scott Bateman, President and CEO, abruptly resigned his position with First Air.
 Kris Dolinki became president and CEO after Bateman's departure.

 In October 2012, Dolinki resigned his position as president and CEO of First Air.
 This announcement came shortly after Makivik Corporation stated that, after many rumours, its stake in First Air was not for sale.
-The position of President and CEO was filled on an interim basis by Chris Ferris, First Air's Vice President of Marketing & Sales.
+The position of President and CEO was filled on an interim basis by Chris Ferris, First Air's Vice President of Marketing and Sales.

-In March 2013, First Air/Makivik Corporation announced it had hired Brock Friesen as its new president and CEO.
+In March 2013, First Air/Makivik Corporation hired Brock Friesen as its new president and CEO.

-On 11 April 2014, the Makivik Corporation and Norterra, owners of Canadian North, announced that they were in negotiations to merge the two airlines.
+On 11 April 2014, the Makivik Corporation and Norterra, owners of Canadian North, began negotiations to merge the two airlines.
 According to a website set up the same day the new airline would be owned equally between the two companies and "a merger would create a stronger, more sustainable business, provide better service to customers and lead to new economic development opportunities across the North - "We believe the two companies would complement each other’s strengths."
 In October 2014, it was announced the merger would not go through, but First Air would still codeshare some flights with Canadian North.

 In early 2015 First Air announced strategic agreements with Cargojet Airways and Summit Air.
-The 767 lease was transferred to Cargojet at that time and First Air is now providing ATR Turboprop services to Cargojet.
+The 767 lease was transferred to Cargojet at that time and First Air was also providing ATR-72 turboprop services for Cargojet.

-On 21 April 2015, First Air Hercules C-GUSI flew the final civilian L382 flight in Canada, bringing to an end over 45 years of commercial Lockheed Hercules service.
+On 21 April 2015, First Air's Hercules C-GUSI flew the final civilian L382 flight in Canada, bringing to an end over 45 years of commercial Lockheed Hercules service.
 L382 Hercules operations in Northern Canada were begun during the 1960s by Pacific Western Airlines.

+On 1 June 2015, First Air began their codeshare flights with Calm Air ending their Kivalliq Regional Flights from Rankin Inlet to Arviat, Baker Lake, Coral Harbour, Repulse Bay, Whale Cove, and Chesterfield Inlet.